 Eisenstadt has published widely on irregular and conventional warfare and nuclear weapons proliferation in the Middle East.
 His most recent publications include: ‘Regional Pushback, Nuclear Rollback: A Comprehensive Strategy Toward an Iran in Turmoil’ (Washington Institute, 2018); ‘The Ties that Bind: Families, Clans, and Hizballah’s Military Effectiveness’ (War on the Rocks, 2017); ‘Iran After Sanctions: Military Procurement and Force-Structure Decisions’ (IISS, 2017); ‘The Next Hizballah-Israel Conflict’ (The American Interest, 2017); ‘Mini-Hizballahs, Revolutionary Guard Knock-Offs, and the Future of Iran’s Militant Proxies in Iraq’ (War on the Rocks, 2017); and ‘The Role of Missiles in Iran’s Military Strategy’ (Washington Institute, 2016).

-Eisenstadt earned an M.A. in Arab Studies from Georgetown University.
+Eisenstadt earned a B.A. in political science from SUNY Binghamton and an M.A. in Arab Studies from Georgetown University.